gwyn-art/Simple_2D_rst-amthst_game/README.md

 cargo run
 ```
 ### Controls:
 * WS      - to navigate in main menu
-* Space - to select in menu
+* Space   - to select in main menu
 * WASD    - to move hero
 * Space   - to attack
+* Escape  - in gameplay phase to open back main menu and try again

 ### Current state
 Things that are ready: